Dyson Micro 1.5KG vs V8

 Comparing the hard floor results, it’s very close.
 The Micro did better in several categories like the sand on hard floor test and carpet surface debris test, which was a surprise!

-Clearly, the V15 Detect is better at carpet since it’s got more power and the upgraded nozzle.
+Clearly, the V15 Detect is better suited for carpeting since it has more power and an upgraded nozzle.

-But my point is the Micro more than held its own with hard floor cleaning.
+But my point is that the Micro more than held its own with hard floor cleaning.

 Which is better on hard floors?